 Bulgaria is a meat lover’s paradise.
 Their meat is sublime and really cheap.
 Plus, the Bulgarian love to grill.
 The best option is to try everything and eat a grilled mixture.
 You will not regret it.

-Bulgarian Fish dishes
+Bulgarian dishes – Fish

 Grilled Trout